Burke Historical Society Speakers Bureau

 Early Days of the Orange & Alexandria Railroad

-Explains the planning and construction of the O&A, including Silas Burke’s role in the company’s leadership and in routing the railroad through present-day Burke.
+Explains how the O&A was planned and built, including Silas Burke’s role in the company’s leadership.

 The Christmas 1862 Raid on Burke’s Station

 Reconstructs the December 28, 1862 raid by Confederate Gen. J.E.B.
-Stuart on Burke’s Station, including the burning of the Accotink Creek railroad trestle.
+Stuart on Burke’s Station.

 The History of Early Agriculture in Northern Virginia